cabforum/code-signing/docs/CSBR.md

 * For Government Entities that do not have a Registration Number or readily verifiable date of creation, the CA SHALL enter appropriate language to indicate that the Subject is a Government Entity.
 * For Business Entities, the Registration Number that was received by the Business Entity upon government registration SHALL be entered in this field.
 For those Business Entities that register with an Incorporating Agency or Registration Agency in a jurisdiction that does not issue numbers pursuant to government registration, the date of the registration SHALL be entered into this field in any one of the common date formats.

-Effective as of 15 September 2024, if the CA has disclosed a set of acceptable format or formats for Registration Numbers for the applicable Registration Agency or Incorporating Agency, as described in [Section 3.2.10](#3210-disclosure-of-verification-sources), the CA MUST ensure, prior to issuance, that the Registration Number is valid according to at least one currently disclosed format for that applicable Registration Agency or Incorporating agency.
+Effective as of 15 March 2025, if the CA has disclosed a set of acceptable format or formats for Registration Numbers for the applicable Registration Agency or Incorporating Agency, as described in [Section 3.2.10](#3210-disclosure-of-verification-sources), the CA MUST ensure, prior to issuance, that the Registration Number is valid according to at least one currently disclosed format for that applicable Registration Agency or Incorporating agency.

 e. __Certificate Field:__ Subject Physical Address of Place of Business Fields
    __Required/Optional:__ As stated in [Section 7.1.4.2](#71423-subject-distinguished-name-field---non-ev-code-signing-certificates) b, c, d, e and f.